ORE-DiaPFC/Abondance/README.md

 ___
 ## LICENSE
-The content of this project itself is licensed under the [GNU GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and the datasets under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The content of this project itself is licensed under the [GNU GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), except the datasets which are under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).